McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 Coca-Cola dropped exactly 40% from top tick to bottom tick during the crash and has since rallied 36% off the bottom.
 That leaves it slightly more than halfway to break-even.
 As with McDonald's that initial drop puts Coca-Cola, supposedly one of the safest and most defensive of stocks, among the stocks which have declined more than the average stock at bottom tick.

 Why was Coca-Cola less defensive than it was expected to be?
-Again the numbers tell the tale.
+Again, the numbers tell the tale.

 |Year